Richard E. Dutrow Jr.

 Richard E. "Rick" Dutrow Jr. (born August 5, 1959, in Hagerstown, Maryland) is an American thoroughbred racehorse trainer.
-He is currently serving a ten-year suspension administered by the racing commission in New York.
+A winner of multiple stakes races including three victories in the Breeders' Cup, Dutrow campaigned Big Brown to his wins in the Florida Derby, Kentucky Derby, Preakness Stakes and Haskell Invitational in 2008 en route to champion three-year-old male honors.

+Dutrow was handed a 10-year suspension by the New York State Racing and Wagering Board (now the New York State Gaming Commission) in October 2011, which was served from January 2013 until January 2023.

 Background

-His brother Anthony Dutrow is also a trainer.
+Dutrow's brother Anthony is also a trainer.
 Their father, Richard E. Dutrow Sr., was one of Maryland racing's "Big Four" who dominated racing in that state during the 1960s and 1970s and who helped modernize flat racing training.
 At age sixteen, Rick Jr. began working as his father's assistant.
 In 1995, he set up his own public stable in New York after his father left the NYRA circuit to return to Maryland.

 Training career

 Dutrow's first major success came in 2005 when he won two Breeders' Cup races with Silver Train and Saint Liam.
 His 1,000th lifetime victory was with Kip Deville in the Frank E. Kilroe Mile on March 3, 2007.

 In 2008, he trained Big Brown to Kentucky Derby and Preakness Stakes victories, although the colt failed to capture the Triple Crown with a last place finish in the 140th Belmont Stakes.
-At the time, Dutrow had been suspended or fined 72 times by US horse-racing authorities and had admitted regularly administering the steroid Winstrol to his horses including Big Brown.
+At the time, Dutrow had been suspended or fined 72 times by US horse racing authorities and had admitted regularly administering the steroid Winstrol to his horses including Big Brown.
 Nevertheless, Big Brown's accomplishments helped to make Dutrow one of the finalists for that year's Eclipse Award for Outstanding Trainer.